hexa-org/policy-orchestrator/README.md

 ## Getting Started

-The Hexa project contains three applications
+The Hexa project contains two applications, and demonstrates use of applications from [Policy-Opa](https://github.com/hexa-org/policy-opa)

 - Policy Orchestrator with policy translations
 - Demo Policy Administrator
-- Demo web application
+- Demo web application (Policy-OPA)
+- Hexa OPA Server and Bundle Server (Policy-OPA)

 To get started with running these, clone or download the codebase from GitHub to your local machine: